PANS/PANDAS Symptoms in My Family

 Here is my attempt to explain how a bacteria such as mycoplasma, which causes pneumonia, can cause PANS/PANDAS.
 The symptoms that this bacteria and others cause includes drastic emotional or behavioral changes.

 Basically, these bacteria (STREP or mycoplasma, for example), play Hide & Seek within the body.
-These bacteria can actually imitate or mimic the healthy cells within the body.
+They actually imitate the healthy cells within the body.
 They “hide” while pretending to be healthy body cells.
 In the time that these bacteria are hiding, they multiply in secret.
-The invaders grow and grow until they are finally found once their presence can no longer be hidden from the body’s immune system.
+The invaders grow and grow until they are finally found by the body’s immune system.
 Our immune system actually attacks the healthy cells that the infections have been mimicking in secret.

 Devastatingly, at that point, the child’s behaviors and emotions take a drastic turn for the worst causing frightening emotional and behavioral symptoms: